openhab/openhab-docs/tutorials/getting_started/item_widgets.md

 See the docs referenced above for details, and the next page of this tutorial for some general advice and approaches.
 Look in the [Add-Ons - UI Category on the forum](https://community.openhab.org/c/add-ons/uis/30) for lots of examples.

+## Import Widgets from the openHAB marketplace

+There is also a [marketplace](https://community.openhab.org/c/marketplace/69) available where openHAB users publish custom widgets.

 ## State Representation

 By default the state of the Item will be displayed on the right hand side of the widget.